pagnani/PlmDCA.jl/README.md

    [arXiv:1401.4832](http://arxiv.org/abs/1401.4832) (supplementary
    material)

-The present software is a Julia implementation of above mentioned papers, with no reference to the original MATLAB implementation.
+The present software is a Julia implementation of the above-mentioned papers, with no reference to the original MATLAB implementation.

 The code requires Julia version 1.5 or later.